apache/pinot/docs/tableconfig_schema.rst

   * Allowed values - String; string must match the column name in the corresponding schema

 * ``aggregateMetrics`` - Switch for the aggregate metrics feature.
 This feature will aggregate realtime stream data as it is consumed, where applicable, in order to reduce segment sizes.
+We sum the metric column values of all rows that have the same value for dimension columns and create one row in a realtime segment for all such rows.
 This feature is only available on REALTIME tables.

   * Allowed values - ``true`` to enable, ``false`` to disable.